Goalkeeper Maxime Crepeau plays hero as Vancouver Whitecaps shutout FC Dallas 1-0

 Vancouver's attacking midfielder Ryan Gauld delivered a beautiful ball to the Colombian in the box and while Dajome got his head on it, Maurer made the stop.

-Dallas had chances, too, in the first half, outshooting the 'Caps 9-8, though both sides registered three shots on target.
+Dallas, too, had chances in the first half, outshooting the 'Caps 9-8, though both sides registered three shots on target.

 Crepeau preserved Vancouver's lead heading into the locker room.